smartcontractkit/chainlink-testing-framework/tools/gotestloghelper/README.md

 # gotestloghelper CLI

 gotestloghelper CLI is a command-line interface tool designed to enhance the output of Go test runs.
-It provides features such as colorized output for better readability, showing only errors, and removing log prefixed added by testing.T.Log, especially useful in Continuous Integration (CI) environments.
+It provides features such as colorized output for better readability, hiding passing logs or passing tests altogether, and removing log prefix added by testing.T.Log, especially useful in Continuous Integration (CI) environments.

 ## Installation